Chapter 10 - Subset choice

 Verbal: But the formalizations are different, so the models must behave differently, right?

 Formal: Not necessarily.
 Formalizations that are different may behave the same or very similarly.
-Sometimes we can analytically derive such equivalenceYou can read about mathematically proving model equivalence in Chapter 5 - Coherence. but this is not always possible.
-Then computer simulations can come in handy.
+Sometimes we can analytically derive such equivalenceYou can read about mathematically proving model equivalence in Chapter 6 - Coherence. but this is not always easy.
+Computer simulations can come in handy.

 Formal: Indeed, that is the idea.